Samsung/TizenRT/tools/nxfuse/README_SMARTFS.md

 ```

 Developer can modify this "2048" to suit their requirements
-blkcount multiplied by blksize should be equal to SMARTFS partition size
+blkcount multiplied by blksize should be equal to jSmartFs partition size

 ```
 For Ex: